docker/docs/compose/compose-file/compose-file-v1.md

     pid: "host"

 Sets the PID mode to the host PID mode.
 This turns on sharing between container and the host operating system the PID address space.
-Containers launched with this flag will be able to access and manipulate other containers in the bare-metal machine's namespace and vise-versa.
+Containers launched with this flag can able to access and manipulate other containers in the bare-metal machine's namespace and vise-versa.

 ### ports

 Expose ports.
-Either specify both ports (`HOST:CONTAINER`), or just the container port (a random host port will be chosen).
+Either specify both ports (`HOST:CONTAINER`), or just the container port (an ephemeral host port is chosen).

 > **Note**: When mapping ports in the `HOST:CONTAINER` format, you may experience
-> erroneous results when using a container port lower than 60, because YAML will
+> erroneous results when using a container port lower than 60, because YAML
-> parse numbers in the format `xx:yy` as sexagesimal (base 60).
+> parses numbers in the format `xx:yy` as sexagesimal (base 60).
 For this reason,
 > we recommend always explicitly specifying your port mappings as strings.

     ports: